SenseLogic/PENDOWN/README.md

 *   Provide short-tags for redactional tags, but also for the main presentational properties (like colors, font sizes, etc);
 *   Minimize the conflicts with most C-like code, in order to allow both manual and automatic source code syntax highlighting;
-*   Allow to directly apply any CSS property and HTML attribute to its markup without requiring any HTML tag;
+*   Allow to directly apply any CSS property or HTML attribute to its markup without requiring HTML tags;
-*   Be available and efficient both on servers and in web browsers;
+*   Be available and efficient both on web servers and browsers;
-*   Remain focused on its core functionnalities, by not trying to become a complete HTML replacement or a book generator.
+*   Stay small, by not trying to become a complete HTML replacement or a book generator.

 Here are a few sample tags, to give you an idea of what they look like :